himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

 This is a critical step in understanding how your agent behaves in real-time and identifying potential issues.

-1. Navigate back to the Azure Portal.
+1. Navigate to the Azure Portal.

 1. In the search bar, type **Resource group (1)** and select **Resource groups (2)** from the results.